Distance: 23 miles one way

 Our Southern California ride list has three rides that are all big, chest-thumping rides up a mighty mountain: Mt.
 Figueroa, Gibraltar Road, and Glendora Ridge.
 Of the three, Gibraltar is the hardest, feels the biggest, and has the grandest vistas.
 Some of my readers call it one of the best rides in California.
-It’s not in my Best of the Best list, and I prefer Figueroa, but it’s mighty.
+I prefer Figueroa, but it’s mighty.
 All three rides are detailed in toughascent.com, and I encourage you to familiarize yourself with his write-ups.

 Gibraltar is an iconic ride—a demanding, uninterrupted 9-mile climb up the mountain to a summit, a delightful 2-mile serpentine descent, a 2-mile climb to a lesser summit, and another long descent down the back side.
 It’s c.
 5000 real ft of gain (fewer than Mt.
 Figueroa but it feels much harder) and one of the toughest climbs I know.
 That may be because it’s without rest or variety, and, unless you know the route, you can’t see how much climbing lies ahead, so the climb seems eternal.
 You keep thinking it’s over, and it isn’t.
 To guard against this, know as you set out that you are going to climb at a moderate-to-challenging pitch for 9 miles, with one short descent near the top that is only a set-up for heartbreak when the climbing comes back.
 Despite my caution, this ride has spectacular vistas, good surfaces, some crackerjack descending, and a general sense of epic grandeur.
 When you’re done, you’ll feel like you accomplished something.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)